-Command Description SubmitData 920i 1280 Passes data from a user program to the scale processor.
+Methods Description SubmitData 920i 1280 Passes data from a user program to the scale processor.
 Weight, mode, and tare values are provided by the user program; the displayed weight is the weight value minus tare.
 Gross/net mode is set by the gn parameter regardless of whether a tare value is passed.
 This allows display of a net value when the net is known but gross and tare values are not available.
-Because the user program supplies all weight data, weight data acquisition APIs are not valid for program scales.
+Note Because the user program supplies all weight data, weight data acquisition APIs are not valid for program scales.
 When used with program scales, these APIs (including GetGross, GetNet, GetTare) will typically return a SysCode value of SysInvalidScale.
 Always check the returned SysCode value of scale-related APIs to ensure valid data.
 Syntax: function SubmitData (scale : Integer; weight : Real; gn : Mode; units : UnitType; tare : Real) : SysCode; SysCode values returned: SysInvalidScale The scale is not set up as a program scale.
+SysOK The function completed successfully.
+SubmitDSPData Submit data to a program scale.
+This function works much like SubmitData() but has fewer parameters.
+New to this function is the dp : Decimal_Type that allows the program to set the decimal point for the display.
+The call assumes Gross mode and primary units.
+Syntax: function SubmitDSPData( scale : integer; weight : real; units : string; dp : Decimal_Type ) : SysCode; SysCode values returned: SysInvalidScale The scale is not set up as a program scale.
 SysOK The function completed successfully.

 Table 5-11.
-Program Scale Commands
+Program Scale Methods